 Offering a bluntness as well as wry amusement, they are a splash of cool water on those burning, lust-flushed cheeks.

-by Maddie Bowman
+by Maddie Culver

 In my early twenties I fell in love with a man 14 years my senior and found myself utterly consumed by my feelings for him.
 Whilst I desperately wanted to be with him, our relationship never amounted to anything more than a very casual sexual affair, largely due to his unwillingness to commit.
 For a period spanning over four years, we flitted in and out of one another’s lives, hanging out every week at times, and sometimes not seeing each other for months.